abogoyavlensky/abogoyavlensky/README.md

 # Hi there 👋 I'm Andrey

 I'm passionate about building reliable and maintainable software solutions.
-My focus is on backend development, particularly in Clojure.
+My focus is on backend and full-stack development, particularly in Clojure.

 ### What I Do